 So, I guess you are spending most of your time on clothes now, rather than buildings.

 Yes, that’s right.
 Designing clothes is really making me happy.
 As an architect at this particular time in Greece, it is hard to find a job, let alone do something really creative.
-I got a bit disappointed when I realized than most of our work is paperwork and bills.
+I got a bit disappointed when I realised than most of our work is paperwork and bills.
 And designing clothes is my hobby… I find it much more pleasing and relaxing.

 How would you describe your personal style?